Electromagnetic interference: RFI in radio astronomy

 A common technique to deal with RFI within the observed frequency bandwidth, is to employ RFI detection in software.
 Such software can find samples in time, frequency or time-frequency space that are contaminated by an interfering source.
 These samples are subsequently ignored in further analysis of the observed data.
 This process is often referred to as data flagging.
 Because most transmitters have a small bandwidth and are not continuously present such as lightning or citizens' band (CB) radio devices, most of the data remains available for the astronomical analysis.
 However, data flagging can not solve issues with continuous broad-band transmitters, such as windmills, digital video or digital audio transmitters.

 Another way to manage RFI is to establish a radio quiet zone (RQZ).
 RQZ is a well-defined area surrounding receivers that has special regulations to reduce RFI in favor of radio astronomy observations within the zone.
 The regulations may include special management of spectrum and power flux or power flux-density limitations.
 The controls within the zone may cover elements other than radio transmitters or radio devices.
 These include aircraft controls and control of unintentional radiators such as industrial, scientific and medical devices, vehicles, and power lines.
 The first RQZ for radio astronomy is United States National Radio Quiet Zone (NRQZ), established in 1958.

 RFI on environmental monitoring

-Prior to the introduction of Wi-Fi, one of the biggest applications of 5 GHz band is the Terminal Doppler Weather Radar.
-The decision to use 5 GHz spectrum for Wi-Fi was finalized in World Radiocommunication Conference in 2003; however, meteorological community was not involved in the process.
+Prior to the introduction of Wi-Fi, one of the biggest applications of 5 GHz band was the Terminal Doppler Weather Radar.
+The decision to use 5 GHz spectrum for Wi-Fi was finalized at the World Radiocommunication Conference in 2003; however, meteorological authorities were not involved in the process.
 The subsequent lax implementation and misconfiguration of DFS had caused significant disruption in weather radar operations in a number of countries around the world.
 In Hungary, the weather radar system was declared non-operational for more than a month.
 Due to the severity of interference, South African weather services ended up abandoning C band operation, switching their radar network to S band.